masurp/workshop_bayes/readme.md

     look at this [getting
     started](https://github.com/ccs-amsterdam/r-course-material/blob/master/tutorials/R_basics_1_getting_started.md)
-    tutorial, which walks you through the installation and helps you get some first hands-on experience using R.
+    tutorial, which walks you through the installation and helps you get some first hands-on experience using R. You do not need to install the packages that we will use in the workship yet.
+We will install those together in the workshop.

 2.  to have some basic knowledge of R and particularly data wrangling skills (at best, some knowledge about the `tidyverse`).
 If this is